sjaakbanaan/untappd-data-visualised/README.md

 # Untappd Data Visualised v1.0

 ## Overview
 #### You need to be an _Untappd Insider_ to use this dashboard!

 This little side project, "untappd-data-visualised," is designed to visualize Untappd data in various formats, such as charts, lists, and maps.
-It leverages React, Chart.js, Leaflet, and other technologies to provide an interactive and insightful representation of your Untappd check-in history (screenshots soon).
+It leverages React, Chart.js, Leaflet, and some others to provide an interactive and insightful representation of your Untappd check-in history (screenshots soon).

+You start by setting a date range, and from there you can start filtering.
+After setting filters, the following lists are presented in either a chart or list:
+- Top 10 breweries
+- Top 10 beer Styles
+- Top 10 most drank beers
+- Top 10 venues purchased
+- Top 10 venues
+- Top 10 venue cities
+- Top 10 venue countries
+- Top 10 brewery country
+- Top 10 brewery cities
+- Top 10 rated beers (by you)
+- Top 10 rated beers (global / you (diff))
+- Top 10 strongest beers
+- Top 10 toasts
+- Top 10 comments
+- Top 10 most drank beers
+- Friends drank with

 ## Getting Started

 ### Prerequisites

-- **Node.js**: and **Yarn**.
+- **Node.js**: and preferably **Yarn**.

-### Configuration

-See following steps.
+- An export of your data from Untappd (https://untappd.com/user/xxxx/beers) as JSON.

 ### Installation: